 Jack’s has ten tents all furnished in a colonial and elegant manner with Persian rugs, copper basins and four-poster beds.
 Many of the items in the camp came from Jack Bousfield’s own camp that moved throughout northern Botswana as he hunted crocodiles in the ‘40s and ‘50s.
 There are also many unique finds from the pans, indeed Jack’s main tent has been declared a museum by the Botswana University!

-From the camp you can visit a family of habituated meerkats, go on walks with Bushmen and take quad bike excursions into the heart of the pans led by Ralph, to watch the sun set and the stars rise here.
+From the camp you can visit a family of habituated meerkats, go on walks with San people and take quad bike excursions into the heart of the pans led by Ralph, to watch the sun set and the stars rise here.

 This is one of the only places in the world where the silence is so complete you can hear the blood circulating through your ears.
 16,000 square kilometres of baking soda void are inhabited only by you and a few gazillion invisible brine shrimp!